mateuadsuara/hof/hof.md

 Receive functions as arguments
 ------------------------------

-To swap the code that we execute on `each` element of a collection we previously introduced the `stream` *duck type*.
-That worked because we introduced a public API that was common to the options we had at the moment.
-We introduced a bit of polymorphism.
-If we want to make it more generic, we need to remove more specific details from that API.
+To swap the code that we execute on `each` element of a collection we previously introduced the `stream` objects.
+That way we had a common way to use the options we had at the moment.
+If we want to make it more generic, we need to remove more specific details from that.
 You can think that someone receives a `text` and the outcome of that call is something that cannot be seen by the caller.
 That way we have removed the `stream` and `write` concepts.
 What we have left is just a function that receives a `text` and does not return anything.
-That results in much less restricted polymorphism.

 ```js
 var each = function(collection, sideEffect) {